 Cleantech San Diego is a nonprofit member organization that positions the greater San Diego region as a global leader in the cleantech economy.
 The organization achieves this by fostering collaborations across the private-public-academic landscape, leading advocacy efforts, to promote cleantech priorities, and encouraging investment in the San Diego region.

 Established in 1989, Colorado Solar Energy Industries Association (COSEIA) is the award-winning nonprofit association leading Colorado’s solar industry.
 Our mission is to expand solar markets and to generate jobs and prosperity for the people of Colorado.
 Together with hundreds of solar business members we work to advance solar policy, remove market barriers, highlight emerging trends, and promote solar outreach and education.

-Energy Trust of Oregon is an independent nonprofit organization dedicated to providing utility customers with low-cost, clean energy solutions.
-Our on-the-ground outreach, technical services, cash-back incentives and connections to local contractors have helped participating customers of Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas save $1.9 billion on their energy bills, so far.
+Energy Trust of Oregon is an independent nonprofit organization dedicated to helping utility customers benefit from saving energy and generating renewable energy.
+Our services, cash incentives and solutions have helped participating customers of Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas save nearly $1.9 billion on their energy bills.